Win Advanced Screening Passes to 'Pirates of the Caribbean: Dead Men Tell No Tales'

-Listen all weekend for your chance to win a four-pack of tickets to the advance screening of Disney’s “Pirates of the Caribbean: Dead Men Tell No Tales” – May 22 at the Regal Majestic in Downtown Silver Spring.
+Listen to Darik Kristofer at 4:10 p.m. and Britt Waters at 8:50 p.m. this week for your chance to win a four-pack of tickets to the advance screening of Disney’s “Pirates of the Caribbean: Dead Men Tell No Tales” – May 22 at the Regal Majestic in Downtown Silver Spring.

 The movie stars Johnny Depp, Javier Bardem, Brenton Thwaites, Kaya Scodelario, Kevin R. McNally, Golshifteh Farahani, David Wenham, Stephen Graham and Geoffrey Rush.